 he global nitrogen market has become over supplied over the last two years, pushing prices to the market floor.
-Leading benchmarks have drifted downwards, depressed by new supplv (Figure 1).
+Leading benchmarks have drifted downwards, depressed by new supply (Figure 1).

-Between 2013 and 2015, urea prices ranged from \$300 to \$400 per tonne. resulting in good cash margins for most producers.
+Between 2013 and 2015, urea prices ranged from \$300 to \$400 per tonne, resulting in good cash margins for most producers.
 But urea prices drifted lower during 2016, falling below \$200 in mid-2016 to hit the floor price set by marginal producers, namely anthracite coal-based Chinese exporters.
-The pressure on prices came from new, large capacity coming on-stream ered in late 2016 and early 2017, urea prices followed suit, rising briefly before once again setting new lows in mid-2017.
+The pressure on prices came from new, large capacity coming on-stream outside China.
+As Chinese coal prices recovered in late 2016 and early 2017, urea prices followed suit, rising briefly before once again setting new lows in mid-2017.